GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 | @@                | Prints the @ sign itself                                       |
 +-------------------+----------------------------------------------------------------+

-Shorthand notation for a few special European characters has also been added:
+Shorthand notation for a few special European characters has also been added (for others you must use the full octal code):

 +----------+------------+----------+------------+